danagalili/my_first_repository/README.md

 a commit is when i send my updated version of my fiel to my own local repository. it is not yet updated on the cloud for other users. branch is when i want to have a few verisons of the same file befoe i decide which them to commit to.
 I can add collaborators by going to "settings" - "collaborators" then choosing the username or email and they will receive an email.

+i find a bug so i made a branch